-A county wide fly tipping campaign is set to launch on Monday 12 March in a bid to reduce the number of fly tipping incidents across Hertfordshire.
+A county wide fly tipping campaign has launched in a bid to reduce the number of fly tipping incidents across Hertfordshire.

 The campaign, organised by the Hertfordshire Fly Tipping Group, is encouraging Hertfordshire’s residents and businesses to follow the campaign’s S.C.R.A.P. code, which provides a check list to follow when arranging one-off collections of waste.

 - Suspect all waste carriers; do not let them take your waste until they have proven themselves to be legitimate.